Skip to content

 I hope you have a great day celebrating with the ones you love.

-Today is the eleven-year Blogiversary of the blog!
-I can’t hardly believe it!
-It is extremely difficult to believe that eleven years, over a full decade, has already passed by so quickly!
-The time moves so quickly, these days, and I often wonder where the time goes.
+Tomorrow is the twelve-year Blogiversary of the blog!
+I cannot believe it!
+It is extremely difficult to believe that twelve years, over a full decade, has already passed by so quickly!
+The time moves so quickly, these days, and I often wonder where the time goes?
 Many things have changed, but some things remain the same, fortunately.
 I am grateful for this little space here.

-If it were not for our beloved Biscuit, I am not sure I would have ever started blogging and I know that I would not have started my long-term photography project, for which Biscuit and Victory are my inspiration.
+If it were not for our beloved Biscuit, I am not sure I would have ever started blogging and I know that I would not have started my long-term photography project, which is being published this fall, for which Biscuit and Victory were my inspiration.
 Biscuit was such a blessing and gift to us.
 Biscuit permanently changed our lives in so many positive ways and he sent us our precious little rescue sheltie, Victory, who we adore and love, shown below!
-And, coincidentally, Victory is the same age (we suspect as she is a rescue dog) as the blog!
+And, coincidentally, Victory is the same age (we suspect, as she is a rescue dog) as the blog!

 Thank you for reading this blog for however long or short you have been visiting!
 I truly enjoy creating content for the blog to share with all of you, and I hope that you continue to enjoy visiting and reading the blog!